Evidence Level

 Omega-3 + Lutein/Zeaxanthin for Cognition — AREDS2 Substudy

 2014 randomized, double-blind, placebo-controlled trial (NCT00345176), part of AREDS2, examining omega-3 (DHA + EPA, 1 g/day) and lutein/zeaxanthin effects on cognitive function in 4,203 older adults.
-(AREDS2 Research Group 2014, JAMA)
+(AREDS2 Research, JAMA)

 4,203 older adults.
 5-year follow-up.

-PRIMARY ENDPOINT NEGATIVE: omega-3 did NOT improve cognitive function vs placebo.
+Primary endpoint negative: omega-3 did not improve cognitive function vs placebo.
 Important rigorous trial that contradicted earlier observational hopes for omega-3 cognitive protection.

 2